googleworkspace/add-ons-samples/python/travel-adk-ai-agent/README.md

 # Travel Concierge ADK AI multi-agent published as Google Workspace add-on

-This project integrates the Travel Concierge—an advanced, multi-agent AI from the Agent Development Kit (ADK) samples—into Google Workspace applications: Chat, Gmail, Calendar, Drive, and Editors (Docs, Sheets, Forms).
+This project integrates the Travel Concierge—an advanced, multi-agent AI from the Agent Development Kit (ADK) samples—into Google Workspace applications: Chat, Gmail, Calendar, Drive, Docs, Sheets, and Slides.

 ## Tutorial